jkmuriithi/lingcon_workshop/README.md

-# lingcon_workshop (Python 3)
+# lingcon_workshop (Python 2/3)

-George McIntire's materials for the November 18 Lingcon work shop, edited to work in Python 3
+George McIntire's materials for the November 18 Lingcon work shop, edited to work with both Python 2 and Python 3.

 Linkedin: https://www.linkedin.com/in/georgemcintire